Qiksar/crudio/README.md

 # Get the code

-Clone this repo from: `https://github.com/Qiksar/crudio`
+Clone this project from: `https://github.com/Qiksar/crudio`

 ## NPM scripts